Icinga/ansible-playbooks/doc/getting-started.md

 `ansible-playbook site.yml -i inventory.ini`

 During the execution the role will take care of all the tasks required to install and configure Icinga2 Classic UI.
-Please take note that **icinga2-ansible-classic-ui** does not install Icinga2, and must be used before **icinga2-ansible-no-ui**.
+Please take note that **icinga2-ansible-classic-ui** does not install Icinga2, and must be used after **icinga2-ansible-no-ui**.
 Here's a list of the tasks executed by **icinga2-ansible-classic-ui** role:

 * Install Icinga Classic UI on Debian OS family
 * Configure a password for icingaadmin user